pachara-shop/pachara-shop-web/README.md

-# Pachara Shop Web
+# Pachara Boutique

-Pachara Shop Web is an e-commerce web application for managing and selling products online.
+Pachara Boutique is an e-commerce web application for managing and selling products online.
 This project is built using modern web technologies to provide a seamless and efficient user experience for both customers and administrators.

 ## Features